tatsuyakari1203/webtools/README.md

 ## 🐳 Docker Deployment

-This project offers two main Docker configurations for flexibility and performance.
+This project uses Docker for easy deployment.
+The primary configuration is available on Docker Hub and can be built from the `Dockerfile` in the root directory.

-### 1. Full-Stack Image (Flexible)
+### Docker Hub Image

-This image is built using `Dockerfile.fullstack` and is available on Docker Hub as `tatsuyakari/webtools:latest`.
+The image is available on Docker Hub as `tatsuyakari/webtools:latest`.
 It's designed for compatibility, automatically detecting and using `bun`, `pnpm`, `yarn`, or `npm`.

 - **Registry**: [tatsuyakari/webtools](https://hub.docker.com/r/tatsuyakari/webtools)
 - **Base**: `node:22-alpine`